samkass/SwiftzerlandTransportAPI/README.md

         print(connections.connections?.last)
       })

 An example of using a latitude and longitude is below.
 The TransportAPI.swift file extends String with a xyToString function.
-This call asks for the next S-Bahn trains to Zürich HB from myLocation (note the "transportations" selector is inoperative in the current TransportAPI service, so for now we will get all transportation types):
+The example below asks for the next S-Bahn trains to Zürich HB from myLocation (note the "transportations" selector is inoperative in the current TransportAPI service, so for now we will get all transportation types):

     // Note myLocation is a CLLocationCoordinate2D here TransportAPI.connectionsForLocations(from: .xyToString(myLocation.latitude, myLocation.longitude),